ClouDesire/docusaurus/docs/onboarding.md

 ### Understand Extra Resources

 Extra Resources refer to _goods_ or _services_ which can be sold together with the application (for example, a 10-days pack of Technical Support, hardware components, extra credits, etc.).
-A detailed explanation of this concept is available on [this section](/platform-modules-documentation/#extra-resources).
+A detailed explanation of this concept is available on [this section](platform.md#extra-resources).

 ### How to add extra resources to your product

 To insert a new Extra Resource, you need to have at least one product in your catalog (draft or published).
-If you have at least one product in your catalog, go to [marketplace.cloudesire.com](https://marketplace.cloudesire.com), select “log-in” at the top right corner  of the screen, enter your username and password (or follow the instructions to create a new vendor account) and click on your username at the top right corner to access your personal Control Panel.
-You will be able to access the “_Catalog_” from the menu on the left.
-Then you need to select the product you want to edit, click on it, select “Edit” and go to the “_Plans_” section.
+If you have at least one product in your catalog, you need to select the product you want to edit, click on it, select “Edit” and go to the “_Plans_” section.
 Then, select the plan you want to add extra resources to, select “Edit” and then go to the “_Extra Resources_” section

 You will be required to add: